xgodcn/vim-soko/spre/readme.txt

 </body>
 </html>

-If you want to highlight HTML tag outside of spre macro, set the filetype to 'html' and source spre.vim.
+If you want to highlight HTML tag outside of spre macro:
-  :set ft=html
+  :set ft=html.spre
-  :unlet b:current_syntax
-  :runtime syntax/spre.vim